ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 tags: math
 ---

-Here's a summary of the concept of oriented area and the "shoelace formula", and some equations I found while playing around with it that turned out not to be novel.
+Here's a summary of the concept of oriented area and the "shoelace formula", and some equations I found while playing around with it which are not novel.
 I wanted to write this article because I think the concept deserves to be better popularized, and it is useful to me to have my own reference on the subject.

-Some resources I have found, including Wikipedia, cite a 1959 monograph entitled *Computation of Areas of Oriented Figures* by A.M.
-Lopshits, originally printed in Russian and translated to English by Massalski and Mills, which I have not been able to find online.
-I did find a copy via university library, and I thought I would summarize its contents in the process to make them more available to a casual Internet reader.
+Several resources I have found on the subject, including Wikipedia, all cite a 1959 text entitled *Computation of Areas of Oriented Figures* by A.M.
+Lopshits, which was originally printed in Russian and translated to English by Massalski and Mills, but is apaprently not available online.
+I did find a copy via university library, so I thought I would summarize its contents in the process in order to make them available to a casual Internet reader.

-I also wanted to practice making beautiful math diagrams.
+I also took this chance to practice making beautiful math diagrams.
 Which went okay, but god is it ever not worth the effort.

 <!--more-->

 -----------

-## 1
+## 1. Oriented Area

-Let $$P$$ be a polygon with vertices $$\{p_1, p_2, \ldots p_n\}$$.
-Sometimes I will refer to $$p_0$$ also, which is defined to equal $$p_n$$, because it makes formulas neater.
+Let $$P$$ be an $$n$$_sided polygon with vertices labeled $$\{p_1, p_2, \ldots p_n\}$$.
+Sometimes we'll refer to $$p_n$$ as $$p_0$$ as well so that the list wraps around, because it makes formulas cleaner.

 Here's a $$P$$ with $$n=5$$:

 {% include image.html filename="2018-08-06/01-polygon.svg" width="200px" %}

-The _signed_ or _oriented_ area of $$P$$ is given by the so-called "[shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula)":
+The "signed" or "oriented" area of $$P$$ is given by the so-called "[shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula)":

-$$Area(P) = \frac{1}{2} \sum_{i=0}^{n-1} p_i \times p_{i+1} \tag{1}$$
+$$\text{area}(P) = \frac{1}{2} \sum_{i=0}^{n-1} p_i \times p_{i+1} \tag{1}$$

 where the sum wraps around, thanks to $$p_0$$ being the same as $$p_n$$.
-Each term is the area of the triangle formed by the origin, $$p_i$$, and $$p_{i+1}$$.

-It's called the shoelace formula because when you write all the coordinates in a column and begin to compute the cross products by multiplying $$x_1 y_2 - x_2 y_1$$, $$x_2 y_3 - x_3 y_2$$, etc, it's reminiscent of a laced shoe:
+Each term in the shoelace formula is a cross product (e.g. $$a \times b = a_x b_y - a_y b_x$$), which gives the area of the triangle $$(\mathcal{O}, p_i, p_{i+1})$$, where $$\mathcal{O}$$ is the origin.
+It's called the shoelace formula because when you write all the coordinates in a column and begin to compute the cross products by multiplying $$x_1 y_2 - x_2 y_1$$, $$x_2 y_3 - x_3 y_2$$, etc, it looks like a laced shoe:

 {% include image.html filename="2018-08-06/02-shoelace.svg" width="150px" %}

-"Signed" area means that the area is positive if its vertices go _counterclockwise_, and is negative if its vertices go _clockwise_.
+The fact that this is a "signed area" means that it can be positive or negative.
+In particular the area is positive if its vertices go counterclockwise, like radians do, and is negative if its vertices go clockwise.

-$$Area(-P) = Area(\{p_n, p_{n-1}, \ldots p_0\}) = -Area(P)$$
+$$\text{area}(-P) = \text{area}(\{p_n, p_{n-1}, \ldots p_0\}) = -\text{area}(P)$$

 {% include image.html filename="2018-08-06/03-negative.svg" width="200px" %}

-You can remember which is which because counterclockwise / positive is also the direction that positive radians go, by convention.
-This is arbitrary, and we could have defined it the other way.
-If you just want the unsigned area of a region, you can always take the absolute value of this, so the signed area is strictly more powerful than the unsigned version.
+Which direction has which sign is totally arbitrary, and we could have defined it the other way, but it's handy to keep it consistent with radians.
+If you ever just want the unsigned area of a region you can always take an absolute value, so the signed area is strictly more powerful than the unsigned version.

-Signed areas are useful because they are better-behaved than regular areas in several ways.
+Signed/oriented areas are useful because they are better-behaved than regular areas in several ways.
 The signed area of a shape is preserved under any decomposition into component shapes, with negatively-oriented components subtracting from the total area:

 {% include image.html filename="2018-08-06/04-subtraction.svg" width="500px" %}

 I've indicating that the circle is negatively oriented and thus has negative area with an arrow that says it is to be traversed clockwise.
 Its area is subtracted from the total area of the rectangle, giving the area of the composite shape automatically.

-This becomes more useful in more complicated figures, because it lets us build them out of simple parts very cleanly.
-The shoelace formula works because of the ability to add these oriented areas without having to specify which ones to subtract.
-It amounts to decomposing a shape into a list of triangles with the origin as the third vertex, and adding their areas.
+This becomes useful in more complicated figures, because it lets us build them out of simple parts very cleanly.
+For example, the shoelace formula works because of the ability to add these oriented areas without having to specify which ones to subtract; it amounts to decomposing a shape into a list of triangles with the origin as the third vertex and adding their areas.
 This is totally natural if the origin is fully contained within the polygon:

 {% include image.html filename="2018-08-06/05-triangles.svg" width="200px" %}

-But signed areas mean that this construction works even if the origin is outside the polygon, with the triangles overlapping, because their overlapping parts cancel perfectly:
+But signed area mean that this construction works even if the origin is outside the polygon, with the triangles overlapping, because their overlapping parts cancel perfectly:

 {% include image.html filename="2018-08-06/06-triangles2.svg" width="200px" caption="The dark areas cancel out of the total sum, because the (negative) area of $$p_1 p_2\mathcal{O}$$ exactly cancels the excess positive areas in each of the other triangles $$p_2 p_3 \mathcal{O}, p_3 p_4 \mathcal{O}, p_4 p_0 \mathcal{O}$$, and $$p_0 p_1 \mathcal{O}$$."%}

 The coordinate-invariance of this formula (that it works regardless of where $$\mathcal{O}$$ is) should be enough to motivate it as mathematically valuable.
 We like formulas that don't care about specific coordinate systems.

 We're used to dealing with what are called _simple_ polygons -- polygons whose sides never overlap, so they surround a single region of space without any intersections.
 We can also consider _non-simple_ polygons, which are allowed to have their vertices or edges overlap or intersect.
-The shoelace formula continues to work if the polygon is _non-simple_, except we must understand that negatively-oriented regions subtract from the total sum instead of adding, which may not be totally intuitive:
+The shoelace formula continues to work if the polygon is non-simple, except we must understand that negatively-oriented regions subtract from the total sum instead of adding, which may not be totally intuitive:

-{% include image.html filename="2018-08-06/07-nonsimple.svg" width="250px" caption="The total signed area here is _zero_, because the two oppositely-oriented components have the same magnitudes of areas, but opposite signs, so they cancel out."%}
+{% include image.html filename="2018-08-06/07-nonsimple.svg" width="250px" caption="The total signed area here is zero, because the two oppositely-oriented components have the same magnitudes of areas, but opposite signs, so they cancel out."%}

 ---------

+## 2. Oriented Angle

 Related to the concept of oriented area is the concept of _oriented angle_, which is actually a bit more familiar.
 Oriented angles distinguish between "the angle between $$\b{a}$$ and $$\b{b}$$" and "the angle between $$\b{b}$$ and $$\b{a}$$", by insisting that we specify _counterclockwise_ angles (the way radians go) as positive: